wpaccessibility/wp-a11y-docs/docs/contribute/content-kitchen-sink.md

 has_video: true
 ---

-# Kitchen sink: all options available for content
+# Kitchen sink: options available for content

+This page lists the options and code available for creating content on this website.
+{: .fs-6 .fw-300 }

 {: .info }
 WordPress.org provides a lot of style guides for documentation: [WordPress Style Guides - highlights](https://make.wordpress.org/docs/style-guide/welcome/highlights/).
 We value most of all: be [kind and professional](docs/contribute/CODE_OF_CONDUCT.md) in your text and please write the text yourself or make sure the reader knows who you are citing.